imneonizer/How-to-mirror-your-android-screen-with-opencv/README.md

 ![result](https://github.com/imneonizer/How-to-mirror-you-android-screen-with-opencv/blob/master/documentation/final-show.png)

-* if you want to touch at different coordinate on your phone you can pass the coordinate on `line 104`*
+* if you want to touch at different coordinate on your phone you can pass the coordinate on `line 104`
-* `p.s dont't follow the line number shown in image below`

 ![code snippet](https://github.com/imneonizer/How-to-mirror-you-android-screen-with-opencv/blob/master/documentation/touch-coordinates.png)

 > Vola!
-I knew you can do it too!
+I knew you can do it!

 if you face any issues, let me know.. we will figure it out together. any contributions are most welcome.